usman4373/GROMACS-Complex-MD/README.md

 LIG                 1
 ```

-The topology and coordinate files now match in terms of the system composition and system is ready for solvation
+The topology and coordinate files now match in terms of the system composition, and the system is ready for solvation

 ## Step 2: Solvation
-### 2.1 Define the simulation box (dodecahedron recommended)
+### 2.1 Define the simulation box

 ```bash
 gmx editconf -f complex.gro -o newbox.gro -bt dodecahedron -c -d 1.0